qzaidi/qzaidi.github.com/_posts/2014-04-19-google-universal-analytics.markdown

 - it slows down the page load.
 - if you have too much data, you outgrow the free plan, and the next tier blows a $150K hole in your pocket, once a year.

 But with universal analytics, it becomes more attractive than ever, esp. for non-conventional use cases.
-When I say non-conventional, I think of [NY Times used twitter as their database.](http://open.blogs.nytimes.com/2011/06/15/using-twitter-as-your-database-2/)
+By non-conventional, I mean [NY Times used twitter as their database.](http://open.blogs.nytimes.com/2011/06/15/using-twitter-as-your-database-2/) sort of thing.

 Server Side Analytics has none of those drawbacks.